i-TegoDocumentationAuthentification > OpenID Connect OAuth Server dedicated > Discover

 Why an authentication server ?

-(publié initialement le mercredi 24 avril 2019) par i-Tego WM
+(publié initialement le mercredi 24 avril 2019) par DnC

 Social networks have popularized authentication as a means for the user to allow access to his personal data.
 Others have only seen in OAuth the unique identification (Single Sign-On, SSO).